antononcube/Raku-WWW-OpenAI/README.md

 ```
 # [{finish_reason => stop, index => 0, logprobs => (Any), text =>
 #
-# Roger Rabbit is a fictional character created by Disney in 1988.
-He has appeared in several movies and television shows, but is not an actual person.}]
+# Roger Rabbit is a fictional character created by Disney and Amblin Entertainment.
+He is not a real person, so he does not exist in a physical location.}]
 ```

 Another one using Bulgarian: